Frequently Asked Questions

 Will I Need To Submit My Tax Forms?

 Copies of tax returns are not required unless the Financial Aid Office specifically requests that you submit the forms.
-Tax returns are collected during the verification process.
-It is advised that you maintain a copy of your tax returns in the event that we request the information from you.
+Tax information is collected during the verification process.
+While you may not be asked for your tax information, it is advised that you use the FAFSA’s Data Retrieval Tool once your taxes have been submitted to the IRS.
+This will ensure that your tax information is available if needed.

 Do I Have To Apply For Financial Aid Every Year?